zjnolen/PopGLen/README.md

 **Raw read preparation**

-- Trimming and collapsing of paired end reads
+- Trimming of paired reads from high quality libraries
+- Collapsing of paired reads from fragmented libraries

 **Read mapping**

-- Mapping prepared raw reads to reference using bwa-mem
+- Mapping prepared raw reads to reference using bwa-mem and clipping of overlapping reads
-- Removal of PCR and sequencing duplicates
+- Removal of PCR and sequencing duplicates separately for high quality (Picard) and fragmented (DeDup) reads
+- Realignment around indels
-- Indexing of deduplicated, mapped reads
+- Indexing of deduplicated, realigned, mapped reads

 **Sample quality control**

 - Assess post-mortem DNA damage with DamageProfiler
 - Assess mapping quality stats with Qualimap
-- Assess endogenous content before duplicate reads are removed
+- Assess endogenous content before duplicate reads are removed (need to re-implement)
 - Assess sample duplication and relatedness with ngsrelate

 **Data quality filtering**